-From the early nineties, disabled golf has developed rapidly in quite a number of European countries.
+From the early nineties, disabled golf has developed rapidly in quite a number of countries.
 The interpretation of the word "disabled", was different in each country, as was the experience of organising tournaments.
 Gaining support from outside sources was still in its infancy.
 Each country decided who was allowed to play in their tournaments.
 Players ranged from wheelchair players, amputees and blind players to players with diabetes, deafness and "Les Autres".

 Stroke play and Stableford formats were used, based on either physical disabilities or playing handicap categories.
 Often the formats and categories were mixed.
-Players with divergent disabilities, common and uncommon, appeared in tournaments and championships around Europe.
+Players with divergent disabilities, common and uncommon, appeared in tournaments and championships around the world.
 Players grumbled, and their displeasure could be seen at prize giving ceremonies as a winner with a vague disability prevailed.

 Socialising elements, curiosity and playing capabilities were the binding factors of success during this time.
 However, the cry for equal standards of tournaments and objective controlled definitions of impairments were heard more frequently.
 In 1998, an international working group was formed to prepare the starting points for a co-ordinated body, this included from the Netherlands (Pieter van Duijn), Sweden (Kalle Roos) and Germany (Klaus Ahrens).

 The Swedish Open for disabled players at Halmstad Golfklubb, Tylösand, in the summer of 1998, was a significant time.
 Swedish Orthopaedic Surgeon Peter Köhler presented his "Definitions of impairments" as a long awaited answer for equal rules regarding the minimum physical disabilities for entering tournaments.
 This document was accepted as being just and fair and became the standard for organisers of tournaments to adopt for a fair competition.